NiklasNett/pan-european-wwtp-microbiome/README.md

 This study aimed to investigate how latitude and season shape microbial community composition across seven European wastewater treatment plants (WWTPs).
 Using metagenomic data from Becsei et al. (2024; DOI: 10.1038/s41467-024-51957-8), which originally focused solely on bacteria, we expanded the analysis to include eukaryotic microorganisms, offering a more comprehensive view of shaping factors and potential cross-community interactions.

 To ensure full reproducibility, this repository includes Bash scripts for data retrieval, preprocessing, and taxonomic assignment, as well as R scripts used for statistical analyses and visualizations.
+For detailed descriptions of individual files, see the Overview.md files in the respective directories (scripts/ and supplementary_tables/).

 ## Overview of Files